 Drying by freezing

-The coffee extract is freezing at about -40°C and then it’s turned into particles.
-Ice particles are then sent to separate evaporation and drying chambers.
+The coffee extract is freezing at about -40°C. Ice particles are then sent to separate evaporation and drying chambers.
 The product obtained comes in the form of granules or instant coffee flakes.

 Although this form of coffee is commonly used in homes around the world, instant coffee cannot be the healthiest choice.
 Perhaps the time has come for us to answer science and discover the truth about instant coffee.